A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Exact Results for the Unbiased Ensemble

 We can thus express the coefficients $I_{k,h}$ in terms of the Hermite polynomials $H_n(x) = (-1)^n e^{x^2} \partial_x^n [e^{-x^2}]$ as

 where again we absorbed some extra constants by redefining $C$.
 The fact that at large $x$, $H_\ell(x) = 2^\ell x^\ell + O(x^{\ell -1 })$ can be used to express the determinant

 This last determinant is once again a Vandermonde one which can be expressed via \eqref{eq:vdm1}.
-We can now plug this back in Eq.~\eqref{eq:schurdet} and fix the constant $C$ using that $s_{\kappa = 0}(y) = 1$, where $h_j \to n - j$.
+We can now plug this back into Equation~\eqref{eq:schurdet} and fix the constant $C$ using $s_{\kappa = 0}(y) = 1$, where $h_j \to n - j$.
 We finally obtain